nbomasi/MarketPeak_Ecommerce/README.md

 ![Local-merge](Images/git-merge.png)

-**Push the Merged Changes to GitHub:** Ensure that your local main branch, now containing the updates, is pushed to the remote repository on GitHub.
+**3.3 Push the Merged Changes to GitHub:** Ensure that your local main branch, now containing the updates, is pushed to the remote repository on GitHub.

 ```markdown
 git pull